clodbe0/MDEF22/docs/temr1/03-Ideas.md

 - dinner: zucchini and boccadillo with jamon

-I managed to eat more than enough and very healthy.
+I managed to eat more than enough, very healthy and very good too.
 Didn't expect it at all.

+During the experiment I decided to avoid places that do Too Good To Go and also big chains of bakeries and supermarkets.
+I focused more on local groceries so that I could get in touch directly to owners.

 **Some reflection**